 I asked my dear, well-traveled friend where SHE would stay in the Canadian Rockies, “Oh, you must stay at Emerald Lake Lodge!”
 Her suggestion was golden- I’m SO thankful for her advice.

-Emerald Lake Lodge is nestled in between the stately mountains of Yoho National Park, just outside of Field, British Columbia.
+Emerald Lake Lodge is a romantic getaway nestled in the Canadian Rockies.
+It is located between the stately mountains of Yoho National Park, just outside of Field, British Columbia.
 The drive from Calgary airport took about 2 hours.
 There is no parking at the lodge, overnight guests have to take a shuttle that is over 1/2 mile from the lodges.

 The resort is a cluster of cabins, along with the main lodge and other outbuildings.
 I haven’t felt so far away from civility since visiting the Australian Outback in my teens.
-This is just the place to get away from the cares and affairs of day-to-day life.
+Emerald Lake Lodge is just the place to get away from the cares and affairs of day-to-day life!

 Our room was a king bed lake view.
 I was a little nervous after reading some of the reviews online, but overall I was quite happy with the room.
 The king bed was comfortable and the bedding was luxe.
 The in-room wood-burning fireplace was romantic.
 The lake view balcony would have been much better served in warmer weather, but added to the value.
 We talked about how if we were here in summer we’d probably just sit on the deck all day.
 There are no TVs or wifi in the room.
 (The room also had ear plugs in it’s amenity kit so YOU CAN IMAGINE WHAT YOU WILL). 😉